-To those born during after the Cold War era, it's hard to imagine a time when the entire world wasn't aware of Nazi Germany’s atrocious medical experiments, but when you think about it, it seems odd that an entire generation of people grow up knowing about the living nightmare of Germany’s concentration camps.
-When we look back on the Nazi medical experiments of World War 2, it’s easy to feel like you’re reading science fiction, but the atrocities committed by Germany’s military scientists were very real.
-Collected together in this list is a full rundown of Nazi experiments, one terrible procedure after another.
+To those born after the Cold War era, it's hard to imagine a time when the entire world wasn't aware of the atrocious medical experiments conducted in Germany.
+When we look back on the medical experiments of World War II, it may be easy to feel like we're reading science fiction.
+However, the egregious actions committed by military scientists in WWII Germany were very real.
+Collected together in this list is a full rundown of regime experiments, one terrible procedure after another.
 It goes without saying that this list is probably very triggering and it certainly isn't for the faint of heart.
 From seemingly innocuous experiments on eye pigmentation to truly disgusting procedures involving the creation of conjoined twins and the examining of internal organs, all of the worst stuff is on this list.

-Despite their monstrous methods, the Nazis did provide incredibly helpful research in the field of hypothermia.
-Years after the war, egg heads still debate whether or not there's a moral quandary in using the findings of Nazi scientists in modern medicine.
-This list of Nazi experiments is a glimpse into a world of true horror.
-When you're done here, maybe you should go look at some kitten gifs.
+Despite their monstrous methods, the scientists did provide helpful research in the field of hypothermia.
+Years after, researchers still debate whether or not there's a moral quandary in using the findings of Third Reich scientists in modern medicine.
+This list of experiments is a glimpse into a world of true horror.
+When you're done here, maybe you should go look at some kitten GIFs.

 Head Injury Experiment

-The freezing/hypothermia experiments were conducted on men in order to simulate the conditions the armies suffered on the Eastern Front.
-The experiments were divided into two parts, first, to establish how long it would take to lower the body temperature to death and second how to best resuscitate a frozen victim.
+Called the Dachau hypothermia experiments, the tests were conducted on men in order to simulate the conditions the armies suffered on the Eastern Front.
+The experiments were divided into two parts: first, to establish how long it would take to lower the body temperature to one's demise, and second, how to best resuscitate a frozen victim.